Multilingual content retrieval and answer generation

 If you have content in any of the index-supported languages, multilingual configuration allows the Passage Retrieval (CPR), Relevance Generative Answering (RGA), Semantic Encoder (SE), and Smart Snippet models to create the embeddings that the model then uses to retrieve content based on semantic similarity.

 For the RGA model, the configuration also includes setting the language for the generated answers.
-Typically, you’d set it to match the language of the content that the RGA model retrieves, but you can set it to a different language using the generative LLM’s translation capabilities.
+Typically, you would set it to match the language of the content that the RGA model retrieves, but you can set it to a different language using the generative LLM’s translation capabilities.

 Specifically, multilingual configuration allows each of the models to do the following in the chosen language: